pyne/pyne/docs/theorymanual/spatial_solvers.rst

 Solver Assumptions
 *************************************

-1. All systems are steady state (no time dependence)
+1. All systems are steady state (no time dependence).
 2. All mediums are non-multiplying (sigmaf = 0).
 This is a limitation of the iteration structure around the spatial solvers.
 The spatial solvers are not limited to non-multiplying media.
 3. Isotropic scattering present.